vonScholten/social-data-project/README.md

 You will find the website on: https://iman1997.github.io/socialdatawebsite/

-Please copy data files from data folder to the same folder as explainer-notebook if you want to run the code in the explainer notebook.
+Please copy data files from the data folder to the same folder as explainer-notebook if you want to run the code in the explainer notebook.